-Students earn advancement into the traditional prelicensure clinical nursing program in two ways: through direct admission or through the competitive application process.
-Students who are directly admitted into the nursing major must meet specific standards each semester to maintain guaranteed advancement into the traditional prelicensure clinical nursing program.
-Remaining spaces, or those spaces not filled by direct admission students are earned through the competitive application process.
+Students directly admitted to the nursing major must meet specific standards each semester to maintain guaranteed advancement into the Traditional BSN (within one calendar year).
+The remaining spaces not filled by direct admission students are earned through the competitive advancement process.
+There is no guarantee that there will be remaining spaces available through the competitive process.